titu1994/Image-Super-Resolution/README.md

 ```

 ## Usage

+**Note**: The project is going to be reworked.
+Therefore please refer to [Framework-Updates.md](https://github.com/titu1994/Image-Super-Resolution/blob/master/Framework-Update.md) to see the changes which will affect performance.

 The model weights are already provided in the weights folder, therefore simply running :<br>
 `python main.py "imgpath"`, where imgpath is a full path to the image.

-The default model is DSRCNN (dsr), which outperforms the other three models.
+The default model is DDSRCNN (dsr), which outperforms the other three models.
 To switch models,<br>
 `python main.py "imgpath" --model="type"`, where type = `sr`, `esr`, `dsr`, `ddsr`

 If the scaling factor needs to be altered then :<br>